Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 Prawn roll

-Finally the sweet and sour pork, can be considered the best I’ve tasted.
+The sweet and sour pork here can be considered the best I’ve tasted.
 I have always liked the one here.
-To my surprise, a friend frequents here says this is his favourite too, and he has fussy taste buds, he could even tell if it is the usual chef cooking it!
+To my surprise, a friend that also frequents here says this is his favourite too, and he has fussy taste buds, he could even tell if it is the usual chef cooking it!

-Whenever we are here (at the Smith Street branch), my friend would ask if the chef was in a good mood….. lol.
-The pork is nicely fried, fresh and crunchy, comes with lots of fresh onions, capsicums and pineapples.
+Whenever we are here (at the Smith Street branch), my friend would ask if the chef was in a good mood…..😝😆, as sometimes it can be different, like when the usual chef is off duty.
+The pork is always nicely fried, fresh and crunchy, comes with lots of fresh onions, capsicums and pineapples.
 The sweet and sour gravy….
 Is heavenly, the right amount of sweet, sour and umami mixed together, it is wonderful and usually, this dish leaves the table absolutely empty, with no pork, no veges and no gravy left… not even the garnishing lettuce.
 At times, it is so good, we order this twice….
 No kidding!

 %20Holland%20V%20XO%2014.jpg)